bkis/LOG.md/README.md

 > ⚠ **REPO ARCHIVED!**
 > This litte project, I like to think, was a great idea when I started it.
-Today, it wouldn't make much sense to finish it, because there are far superior projects doing the [_exact same thing_](https://github.com/verless/verless) - only better.
+Today, it wouldn't make much sense to finish it, because there are far superior projects doing the [_exact same thing_](https://github.com/verless/verless) - only _much_ better.

 **![LOG.md](img/log.md-logo-dark-small.png)**